peter88213/nvhelp-de/source/book_view.rst

       <https://github.com/peter88213/nv_progress/>`__.

 Wörter zu schreiben
-   Here you can enter a number (without decimal points or separators) indicating your writing goal in words.
+   Hier kann man enter a number (without decimal points or separators) indicating your writing goal in words.
    The entry can be completed by pressing the Eingabetaste.

 Anfangswert
-   Here you can enter a number (without decimal points or separators) indicating the word count you want to start from.
+   Hier kann man enter a number (without decimal points or separators) indicating the word count you want to start from.
    The entry can be completed by pressing the Eingabetaste.